ruwanliyanage123/pc-di/README.md

 - v1.0.0: Dependency Injection using Google Guice
 - v2.0.0: Dependency Injection using spring annotations
 - v3.0.0: Dependency Injection using spring xml

+For this example project taken a well nown Example